apache/causeway-site/content/reference/recognized-annotations/MustSatisfy.md

 The `Specification` is consulted during validation, being passed the proposed value.

-An alternative to using `@MustSatisfy` is to define a custom value type (though this introduces additional mapping complexity for both viewers and objectstore)<!--, see ?-->.
+An alternative to using `@MustSatisfy` is to define a custom value type (though this introduces additional mapping complexity for both viewers and objectstore).